 When you get more ideas, the scope for the right or the best decision for that moment increases.

 Adaptive Leadership Expect And Adapt To Change

-Still, Adaptive leadership literally expects the change to happen, and their decisions are in fact, based on their decision to those changes.
+Still, Adaptive leadership literally expects the change to happen, and their decisions are, in fact, based on their decision toward those changes.

-The leadership works on the proactive approach towards the potential changes backed by strategic planning.
+The leadership works on a proactive approach towards the potential changes backed by strategic planning.

 What is unique here is their excellent ability to read these signals of change and prepare in advance.

 The plans are even put in motion before the change hits the business environment and have the counter-management for the problem before it gets big.

 Moreover, they have at least one contingency plan in their sleeves when there is an adaptive leader.

 Adaptive Leaders Learn Through Reflections